 It featured a grand staircase with brass handrails to a mezzanine.
-It once had brass handrails.
 There were separate restrooms for male and female passengers, lounges, telephone booths, even a barber shop.

 The station house interior had terrazzo flooring and art marble wainscoting.
 Please note that these architectural features were in place until the interior was demolished.
 Because terrazzo flooring is an ideal product for buildings with heavy foot traffic like railroad stations, the floor was still in excellent shape at demolition.
 Some of the wainscoting was cracked, of course.

-Mr. Kamin stated that the old station was "cramped and antiquated", but clearly, given that it was built to handle large numbers of both local and intercity passengers, this isn't the case at all.
+Mr. Kamin stated that the old station was "cramped and antiquated", but clearly, given that it was built to handle large numbers of both local and intercity passengers, this hadn't been the case at all.
 Unfortunately, CTA had cut it up into retail spaces in unkind ways, retail tenants whose leases all ran out over the years and weren't replaced in the last decade.

-The old upper-level station had a 24 foot wide center platform, as wide as modern platforms built at CTA terminal stations like Jefferson Park (remember, this was a terminal from its opening in 1970 until the route was extend in 1982) and 95th Street.
-This was wider than platforms at Chicago Union Station.
+At track level, the station had a 24 foot wide center-island boarding platform, as wide as platforms built at modern CTA terminal stations like Jefferson Park (which was a terminal from its opening in 1970 until the route was extend in 1982) and 95th Street.
+This was wider than boarding platforms at Chicago Union Station.
 As the platform was originally served by an elevator, there would have been room to put it back in place to accommodate passengers in wheelchairs, a station that would have been easy to modify to comply with the federal Americans With Disabilities Act.
 A wide platform allows ample room for passengers and to get passengers in wheelchairs around obstacles.
 Note that on the new platforms, wheelchair clearance around obstacles like stairways is just a few feet wide, minimal clearance.

-The old station was dirty and lacked adequate maintenance, but that's because CTA has wanted to do a major project here for close to three decades.
-That means all maintenance stops, not that CTA hadn't been deferring maintenance already.
+The old station was dirty and lacked adequate maintenance.
+Because CTA had wanted to do a major project here for close to three decades, maintenance largely stops, not that CTA hadn't been deferring maintenance already.
 Nevertheless, the boarding platform received new canopies in 2014, which were in pristine condition when it was demolished for this project.